-The way out of the predicament was to preemptively strike on the enemy’s anti-aircraft defense system.
+The way out of the predicament was a preemptive strike on the enemy’s anti-aircraft defense system.
 But even a limited first strike was a political impossibility.
-However, given Elazar and IAF Commander Benny Peled’s stunned reaction when they were told of this ban on October 6, it seems that the senior military leaders had not internalized the understanding that permission for a preemptive strike would be denied until the very moment of truth.
-Still, under the unique political and military conditions of the Yom Kippur War, it is not clear how significant a first strike could have been when the campaign began; the question remains unresolved by experts to this day.
-On October 6, nature and the political reality were on the Arab armies’ side: the heavy high-altitude cloud cover on both fronts made an attack on the anti-aircraft missile systems in Syria impossible (no such attack was planned against Egypt).
+However, it seems that the senior military leaders had not internalized that permission for a preemptive strike would be denied until the very moment of truth.
+Given the Yom Kippur War’s unique political and military conditions, it remains unclear how effect a first strike could have been.
+On October 6, nature – heavy cloud cover – and political reality were on the Arab armies’ side, rendering a first strike against Syria impossible.

 Sadat Prepares a Surprise

-of strategic surprises like the Yom Kippur War can result in the question, “How did they not see it coming?
-It was all s so obvious; it was right in front of their eyes!”
-It seems that was l there; the only thing left to put the puzzle pieces together correctly.
-The frustration seems to be greatest among those who lived through that period and paid the price for the mistake.
+A retrospective study of strategic surprises like the Yom Kippur War often raises the question, “How did they not see it coming?
+It was all right in front of their eyes!”
+With all the information available, it seems that all that was needed was to put the puzzle pieces together correctly.
+Those who lived through that period and paid the price for the mistake seem the most incredulous.

-Research offers several possible avenues of study to explain the surprise.
-One avenue is a retroactive analysis, reconstructing the flow of information and the work of intelligence, the knowledge and insights derived from that information, and the decision-makers’ lacunae in correctly reading reality that led them – in this case, chiefly Golda Meir, Moshe Dayan, and David Elazar – .
-According to a different avenue of study, the problem did not lie in the gaps in information but rather in their presumptions, which were based on what would emerge to have been a series of erroneous assumptions about the enemy’s objectives and capabilities.
-A third avenue of inquiry is the possibility that the knowledge was unrelated to intelligence and concerned the decisions of the political echelon, which had persuaded the military decision makers that no immediate attack was expected.
-Some would go even further and enter the land of conspiracy theories, according to which Israel’s decisions makers knew that war was imminent and did nothing to prepare, thinking that the war would lead to a political settlement favorable to Israel, This last theory, which had many adherents, has been soundly refuted by a book devoted entirely to the subject.
+There are several approaches to studying this surprise.
+One is a retroactive analysis, reconstructing the flow of information and the work of intelligence, the knowledge and insights derived from that information, and the decision-makers’ lacunae in correctly reading reality that led them – chiefly Golda Meir, Moshe Dayan, and David Elazar – to make key and painful errors in decisions.
+A different approach examines not information, but the leaders’ presumptions, based on what can now be seen as faulty assumptions about the enemy’s objectives and capabilities.
+A third perspective examines whether the political echelon, armed with political biases, persuaded the military that no immediate attack was expected.
+Some, going even further, while others argue that decision makers were aware of the impending attack but did nothing, hoping it would result in a favorable political settlement for Israel, a popular theory since soundly refuted.